Viewed Vienna? Seen Salzburg? Then get well-in in Innsbruck - Austria's lesser-known gem

 world ambience and is fair packed with chic young cuties eying - nay touching - each

 other up, as candles flicker away.
-Alternatively, Café-Bar-Restaurant Moderne
+The bar has its historic vault and characteristic chandeliers,

 spills out onto the main strasse outside in summertime, offering good value nosh

 in pleasant surroundings.
 It's cosy and hip inside too when the snow lays thick